Vaping in Schools: A guide to the problem & solving it

 Helping to solve the problem of vaping in schools

-While schools and colleges may be hoping that government action to tighten up and enforce the law will help to curb underage vaping in the future, they need to understand the scale of the problem they have and take steps to address it now.
+While schools and colleges will be hoping the ban on disposable vapes and further restrictions proposed in the forthcoming Tobacco and Vapes Bill will help to curb underage vaping in the future, they need to understand the scale of the problem they have and take steps to address it now.

 Customers of Ecl-ips, such as Baxter College and St Joseph’s College, have shown that having robust policies and trained staff are important.
 Having a tool to provide more data and support staff can also make a huge difference.